-6.4.2 Uncertainty
+34.4.2 Uncertainty

 Propagation of (assumed Gaussian) uncertainty terms in a linear model is trivial.
-The uncertainties in WSA, BSA are calculated according to equation 19b, with the vector \boldsymbol{U} set to the particular weights used to calculate each term from the model parameters.
-The uncertainty in the fAPAR terms is estimated from the uncertainties in WSA.
-Note that formally in this case, the spectral covariance terms in the albedo error estimates are required.
+The uncertainties in WSA, BSA are calculated according to equation 19b, with the vector U set to the particular weights used to calculate each term from the model parameters.
+The uncertainty in the Note that formally in this case, the spectral covariance terms in the albedo error estimates are required.